shader-slang/slang/docs/user-guide/04-modules-and-access-control.md

 Modules and Access Control
 ===========================

-While the preprocessor `#include`s is still supported, Slang provides a _module_ system for software engineering benefits such as clean expression of sub-component boundaries and dependencies, hiding implementation details, and providing a path towards true separate compilation.
+While the preprocessor `#include`s is still supported, Slang provides a _module_ system for software engineering benefits such as clean expression of sub component boundaries and dependencies, hiding implementation details, and providing a path towards true separate compilation.

-### Defining a Module
+## Defining a Module

 A module in Slang comprises one or more files.
 A module must have one and only one primary file that is used as the source-of-truth to uniquely identify the module.
 The primary file must start with `module` declaration.
 For example, the following code defines a module named `scene`: